Glossary of Terms

 An education savings plan operated by a state or educational institution where families are able set aside funds for a child’s future college costs.
 However, the proceeds can only be used for education withdrawals.
 If used for non-educational purposed a 10% penalty will incur.
 In most case, the money is invested in a portfolio of stocks, bonds or mutual funds.
 Key benefits include, withdrawals from the account are taxed at the child's tax rate and anyone can contribute to a Section 529 plan regardless of income level.

-Annuities allow you to accumulate tax deferred funds for retirement.
+Annuities allow you to accumulate tax-deferred funds for retirement.
 There are two basic types: Fixed rate and Variable rate annuities.
-Fixed rate annuities offer you a fixed interest rate enabling your money to grow federal tax-free and allows you the ability to shelter your assets from the volatility of the stock or bond market, and provide guaranteed income for your spouse or heirs, Variable rate annuities offer a wide range of investment options, tax-free growth for investors who seek long-term growth, but are generally geared for investors who have a higher risk tolerance or who may have already fully contributed to their other tax-deferred accounts.
+Fixed rate annuities offer you a fixed interest rate enabling your money to grow tax-deferred and allows you the ability to shelter your assets from the volatility of the stock or bond market, and provide guaranteed income for your spouse or heirs, Variable rate annuities offer a wide range of investment options, tax-deferred growth for investors who seek long-term growth, but are generally geared for investors who have a higher risk tolerance or who may have already fully contributed to their other tax-deferred accounts.
 Gains from tax-deferred investments are taxable as ordinary income upon withdrawal.
 Withdrawals made prior to age 59 are subject to a 10% IRS penalty tax and surrender charges may apply.
 Guarantees are based on the claims paying ability of the issuing company.
 Variable annuities are subject to market risk and may lose value.

 The strategy of diversifying a percentage of your money among various assets such as stocks, bonds, and cash.
 The value of allocating among different asset classes is that each class tends to react differently to the economy.
 Asset Allocation is determined by your comfort with Market Risk (Risk Tolerance) and the amount of time before you need access to your savings (Time Horizon).